 What if I want to game after work?

 You know what they say: work hard, display hard.
 OK, maybe that’s not a common saying yet, but it could be as PC gaming continues to gain popularity.
-While recognizing there are people that build a custom gaming rig and select a monitor specifically paired to their GPU, this recommendation is for the best gaming monitor for a home office that can perform without dedicated NVIDIA or AMD hardware.
+While recognizing there are people that build a custom gaming rig and select a monitor specifically paired to their GPU, this recommendation is for the best gaming monitors for home office that can perform without dedicated NVIDIA or AMD hardware.
 You can really expect it to shine should you choose to invest in specialized components that can push its higher refresh rates and lower response times to the max.

 What if I have a Mac in my home office?

-Best monitor for home office FAQ
+How much should a monitor for a home office cost?